tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/peru.rst

 Common Errors
 ~~~~~~~~~~~~~

-There are multiple reasons behind a rejection from the OSE or the SUNAT, when this happens Odoo
+There are multiple reasons behind a rejection from the OSE or the SUNAT, when this happens CoquiAPPs
 sends a message at the top of the invoice indicating the error details and in the most common
 cases a hint to fix the issue.